Abhi7chavan/SmartHome/README.md

-## greengenius
+## SmartHome
-greengenius is ems application for household items.
+SmartHome is ems application for household items.

 Application Overview
 ------------------- |